-Phase 2 also enables us to work with the University of Birmingham to evaluate the impact of the project and Community Catalysts’ approach.
+Phase 2 enables us to work with the University of Birmingham to evaluate the impact of the project and Community Catalysts’ approach.
 The results of this evaluation will inform the case for investment in support for enterprising local people.
-After a careful selection process we are now working in partnership with local authority partners in York and Herefordshire.
+After a careful selection process, we are working in partnership with local authority partners in York and Herefordshire.

 Rotherham Metropolitan Borough Council

 Community Catalysts is working with Rotherham Council making connections between disabled people and their local community.
 Our local Catalyst Harry Clarkson has been working within the local community to forge connections, build capacity and seed and nurture relationships with people who use council social care services.
 Harry is also supporting the development of new community enterprises to increase the choice for people who need some help to live a good life.

 Quality Checking Enterprises – NHS England

 Community Catalysts are working in partnership with Inclusion North on this project which has been commissioned by NHS England.
 NHS England wants to give people with a learning disability the skills and resources to check how the quality of NHS services across England Community Catalysts and Inclusion North have been commissioned to help people with a learning disability to think through all the challenges and opportunities of running their own enterprise, build their skills and confidence, get their enterprise off the ground and link with other people doing the same thing.

 Perth & Kinross Council

 Analyse Imagine Transform